MetaMask/metamask-docs/sdk/introduction/welcome.md

 Welcome to the **MetaMask SDK** developer documentation!

-MetaMask SDK is a **toolkit that allows you build onchain apps** by:
+MetaMask SDK is a **toolkit that allows you to build onchain apps** by:

 - Authenticating users
 - Managing wallet states